skouzini/learning-mongo/INSTALLATION.md

 You can setup Mongo on both your laptop and your server.
 There is [installation documentation](https://docs.mongodb.com/manual/installation/) on the Mongo website but the below summarizes the steps needed for each OS.

+If you are using cloud9, you should have already installed mongo on your server.
+If you are using another system, these instructions should be helpful.

 ## Installing on MacOS

 First, tap the official MongoDb repository: